-Elia Alba was born in Brooklyn, New York.
+Elia Alba was born in Brooklyn, NY in 1962.
 She received her Bachelor of Arts from Hunter College in 1994 and completed the Whitney Museum Independent Study Program in 2001.
 She has exhibited throughout the United States and abroad.
-Those include The Rhode Island School of Design Museum; Stedelijk Museum, Amsterdam; The Science Museum, London; ITAU Cultural Institute, Sao Paolo; National Museum of Art, Reina Sofía, Madrid and the 10th Havana Biennial.
-She is a recipient of numerous awards and residencies for example, Studio Museum in Harlem Artist-in Residence Program in 1999; New York Foundation for the Arts Grant, Photography 2008; Pollack-Krasner Foundation Grant, 2002 and Joan Mitchell Foundation Grant 2002 and 2008.
+Those include The Rhode Island School of Design Museum; Stedelijk Museum, Amsterdam; The Science Museum, London; ITAU Cultural Institute, São Paulo; National Museum of Art, Reina Sofía, Madrid and the 10th Havana Biennial.
+She is a recipient of numerous awards and residencies for example, the Studio Museum in Harlem Artist-in Residence Program in 1999; New York Foundation for the Arts Grant, Crafts 2002 and Photography 2008; Pollock-Krasner Foundation Grant, 2002 and Joan Mitchell Foundation Grant 2002 and 2008; Lower Manhattan Cultural Council (LMCC) Workspace Program, 2009, and Recess Analog, 2012.
 Her work is in the collection of the Smithsonian Museum of Art, El Museo del Barrio, Lowe Art Museum to name a few.
-For the past 6 years, she has been working on a project titled “The Supper Club.
-The project brings together artists, scholars and performers of diasporic cultures, through photography, food and dialogue to examine race and culture in the United States.
-A book on The Supper Club, produced by The Shelley & Donald Rubin Foundation and published by Hirmer is scheduled for November 2018.
+Her book, Elia Alba, The Supper Club, critically acclaimed by The New York Times, produced by The Shelley & Donald Rubin Foundation, published by Hirmer June 2019, brings together artists, scholars and performers of diasporic cultures, through photography, food and dialogue to examine race and culture in the United States.
+She is currently Artist-in-Residence at The Andrew Freeman Home in the Bronx and a recent recipient of the Anonymous Was A Woman Award.